philidem/use-strict-cli/README.md

 use-strict-cli
 ==============
 This command line tool can be used to add or remove `'use strict';` from all JavaScript files within a directory.
+This tool is helpful if you find yourself wanting to adopt new ES6 language features that are only available if "use strict" statement is added to file.

+For example, if you're trying to use `let` statements in Node.js 4 then you'll see this error if JavaScript file does not have "use strict":

+`SyntaxError: Block-scoped declarations (let, const, function, class) not yet supported outside strict mode`

 ## Installation